xuChenSJTU/ETL-master/README.md

 **0. Data preparation:**
 Download the processed data files from Google drive: https://drive.google.com/drive/folders/1oIABLZE0UcEylLwiJrWY5R3rw7t739Zz?usp=sharing
 and Baidu disk: https://pan.baidu.com/s/1UD5ezVqjsMBmIgQXl1CA-g  password:yk2i.
 When you download the processed_data, you can replace the dir here and directly run our codes!
 Note that the data_filter_amazon.py under processed_data dir is the file that pre-processes the original data.
+You can skip the pre-processing step if you download the processed data files.

 **1. Requirements:**
 python3.5; pytorch=1.4.0; tqdm=4.27.0; tensorboardX=1.8; pandas=0.25; numpy=1.15; networkx=2.2; logger=1.4; scipy=1.1; scikit-learn=0.20